-Why I2NSF is different than NSIS:
+Why I2NSF is Different from NSIS:

-- o The I2NSF requests from clients do not go directly to network security devices, but instead to controller or orchestrator that can translate the application/user oriented policies to the involved devices in the interface that they support. - o The I2NSF request does not require all network functions in a path to comply, but it is a protocol between the I2NSF client and the I2NSF Agent in the controller and orchestrator - o I2NSF defines client (applications) oriented descriptors (profiles, or attributes) to request/negotiate/validate the network security functions that are not on the local premises.
+- o The I2NSF request does not require all network functions in a path to comply, but it is a protocol between the I2NSF client and the I2NSF Agent/Server - o I2NSF defines client (applications) oriented descriptors (profiles, or attributes) to request/negotiate/validate the network security functions that are not on the local premises.

-Why we belief I2NSF has a higher chance to be deployed than NSIS:
+Why I2NSF may have higher chance to be deployed than NSIS:

-- Open Stack already has a proof-of-concept/preliminary implementation, but the specification is not complete.
+- o OpenStack already has a proof-of-concept/preliminary implementation, but the specification is not complete.
 IETF can play an active role to make the specification for I2NSF is complete.
 IETF can complete and extend the OpenStack implementation to provide an interoperable specification that can meet the needs and requirements of operators and is workable for suppliers of the technology.
-The combination of a carefully designed interoperable IETF specification with an open-source code development Open Stack will leverage the strengths of the two communities, and expand the informal ties between the two groups.
+The combination of a carefully designed interoperable IETF specification with an open-source code development OpenStack will leverage the strengths of the two communities, and expand the informal ties between the two groups.
 A software development cycle has the following components: architecture, design specification, coding, and interoperability testing.
-The IETF can take ownership of the first two steps, and provide expertise and a good working atmosphere (in hack-a-thons) in the last two steps for OpenSTack or other open-source coders. - o IETF has the expertise in security architecture and design for interoperable protocols that span controllers/routers, middleboxes, and security end-systems. - IETF has a history of working on interoperable protocols or virtualized network functions (L2VPN, L3VPN) that are deployed by operators in large scale devices.
+The IETF can take ownership of the first two steps, and provide expertise and a good working atmosphere (in hack-a-thons) in the last two steps for OpenStack or other open-source coders. - o IETF has the expertise in security architecture and design for interoperable protocols that span controllers/routers, middleboxes, and security end-systems. - o IETF has a history of working on interoperable protocols or virtualized network functions (L2VPN, L3VPN) that are deployed by operators in large scale devices.
 IETF has a strong momentum to create virtualized network functions (see SFC WG in routing) to be deployed in network boxes.
-[Note: We need to add SACM and others herel.
+[Note: We need to add SACM and others here].

-IANA Considerations 8.
+8. IANA Considerations